Punctured groups for exotic fusion systems: Introduction

 If $l$ is the nonnegative integer with the property that $2^{l+3}$ is the $2$-part of $q^2-1$, then $\F_{\Sol}(q) \cong \F_{\Sol}(3^{2^l})$.
 So the theorem says that only the smallest Benson-Solomon system, $\F_{\Sol}(3)$, has a punctured group, and the larger ones do not.
 Further details and a uniqueness statement are given in Theorem~\ref{T:solq}.

-When showing the non-existence of a punctured group in the case $q \equiv \pm 1 \pmod{8}$, the Signalizer Functor Theorem~\ref{T:mainSignalizerFunctor} plays an important role in showing that a putative minimal punctured group has no partial normal $p'$-subgroups.
+When showing the non-existence of a punctured group in the case $q \equiv \pm 1 \pmod{8}$, the Signalizer Functor Theorem~\ref{T:mainSignalizerFunctor} plays an important role in showing that a putative minimal punctured group has no nontrivial partial normal $p'$-subgroups.
+This is similar to the way signalizer functor theory was used by Solomon in \cite[Section~3]{Solomon1974}.
 To construct a punctured group in the case $q \equiv \pm 3 \pmod{8}$, we turn to a procedure we call Chermak descent.
 It is an important tool in Chermak's proof of the existence and uniqueness of centric linking systems \cite[Section~5]{Chermak2013} and allows us (under some assumptions) to ``expand'' a given locality to produce a new locality with a larger object set.
 Starting with a linking locality, we use Chermak descent to construct a punctured group $\L$ for $\F_{\Sol}(q)$ in which the centralizer of an involution is $C_{\L}(Z(S)) \cong \Spin_7(3)$.

 It is possible that there could be other examples of punctured groups for $\F_{\Sol}(3)$ in which the centralizer of an involution is $\Spin_7(q)$ for certain $q = 3^{1+6a}$; a necessary condition for existence is that each prime divisor of $q^2-1$ is a square modulo $7$.
 However, given this condition, we can neither prove or disprove the existence of an example with the prescribed involution centralizer.